NathanBailie/ProductionProject/src/entities/Article/README.md

 ##### Types:

--   `Article` - еype that describes an article
+-   `Article` - type that describes an article

 ##### Selectors: